By

 min read

 Emails remain one of the most common tools for cybercriminals.
-They can be used to deliver phishing attacks, malware, or social engineering scams designed to trick users into revealing personal data or credentials.
+They’re used to deliver phishing attacks, malware, or social engineering scams designed to trick users into revealing personal data or credentials.

-Defending against email-based attacks requires a mix of technology and awareness:
+Defending against email-based attacks requires both technology and awareness:

 Audit.
 Security.
 Assurance.